hmisty/coding/README.md

 coding
 ===
 coding is fun.

+coding is a kind of  philosophy.

-coding needs practise everyday. coding leads to the peace of mind. coding is a philosophy. let's coding!
+coding leads to the peace of mind.

+coding needs practice everyday.

+let's coding!

 it is a repository collects all the small piece of practising codes for reference.